 To make some cannabis-infused olive oil, use either a saucepan, double boiler, or slow cooker.

-If using a saucepan, heat the oil and decarboxylated cannabis together for about an hour on low heat 130-150°F (55-65°C), making sure to stir frequently and keep a watchful eye so it doesn’t scorch.
-With a double boiler, put water in the bottom pan and place the oil and decarboxylated weed up top, and cook it at the same low heat as the saucepan method, for about an hour.
+If using a saucepan, heat the oil and decarboxylated cannabis together for about three hours on low heat 130-150°F (55-65°C), making sure to stir frequently and keep a watchful eye so it doesn’t scorch.
+With a double boiler, put water in the bottom pan and place the oil and decarboxylated weed up top, and cook it at the same low heat as the saucepan method, for about three hours.
 The slow cooker method is also very similar.
-Simply place the weed and oil in a closed jar and cook it in a couple of inches of water for about an hour at 130-150°F (55-65°C).
+Simply place the weed and oil in a closed jar and cook it in a couple of inches of water, also for around three hours at 130-150°F (55-65°C).

-Whichever method you choose, after about an hour remove the oil from the heat, wait till it cools down, and strain it through the cheesecloth into the container of your choosing.
+Whichever method you choose, after you remove it from the heat, wait till it cools down, and strain it through the cheesecloth into the container of your choosing.
 Just make sure to give the cheesecloth and extra squeeze to get all the oil out.

 Keep in mind, you can always make the oil less potent by using less weed — or you can take things in the opposite direction if you’d like.